ClairePalandri/ClairePalandri.github.io/_pages/misc.md

 - [Causal inference in observational studies](../docs/causal_inference.pdf){:target="\_blank"}
 <span style="font-size:0.85em;">
- -- The theory and methods of using regressions to uncover the causal effect of a treatment on a population.
+ -- The theory and methods of identifying and estimating the causal effect of a treatment for a population.
     1. Underlying theoretical framework: potential outcomes
     2. Applied methods (RDD, IV...)
     3. Improving inferences (matching & controls, falsification tests...)